 I wish I could be one of those people that loves to eat salad all the time.
 Plates full of green leaves and veggies are ok for a while, but then I start to get tired of them.
 Just pass me the plate of brownies and some ice cream, please!
-It’s a really good thing I have developed a good workout routine with my bad attitude toward salad, otherwise my jeans and shorts would be revolting about now.

 I think this means I just need to rethink my salad strategy.
 Time to add some new veggies, dressings, and proteins into the mix.
 Any ideas for me?
 Our old stand by salad’s are not cutting it anymore.

 The last few dessert salads I have made use pudding for the base, so for this one I wanted to change it up slightly and use cream cheese and a can of pie filling in place of the milk and pudding mix.
-You would think after writing an entire book about cheesecake recently, that I would be staying clear of that type of dessert.

 - Make sure your cream cheese is soft before you start mixing it.
 I like to get it out of the refrigerator at least an hour ahead of time.
 If you forget, go ahead and unwrap it and microwave it for about 20 seconds to warm it up.